-Charles grills his daughter on her experiences as a first-year education major at McGill University.
-They discuss her own educational journey, her transition from Canadian Academy student to Canadian Academy observer, online learning, and face-to-face classroom observation.
-(Sophie!
-Math is important!)
+Charles talks with a first-year education major at a university.
+They discuss her educational journey, transition from international school student to an observer at an international school, online learning, and face-to-face classroom observation.

 It's been such a rough year, we didn't have the energy to select a topic.
 Still, we manage to marshal some lessons learned and even find some not-so-obvious highlights of the past year.

 Many articles have been published in the past few decades “debunking” the notion of learning styles.
 Yet, despite that, many teachers are reluctant to let go of the idea.
 Then what about differentiated learning?
 Well…”they" say that doesn’t work either. ¯\_(ツ)_/¯ Tony sits down with Prof. Alison Kitzman to try to sort this out.

 After a semester on the front lines of remote learning/teaching using Zoom, we share what we’ve learned.
 Some basics, some stuff we’re pretty sure will be new to you.
 PLUS, a very special giveaway.
 Good luck with the new semester!